-CARES is a full member of the National Children's Alliance.
+CARES is an accredited member of the National Children's Alliance.

-Children are referred to CARES only by child protective services, law enforcement agencies, prosecutors, and the court.
-In some cases, healthcare providers may refer to CARES after consulting with CARES medical staff.
+Children are primarily referred to CARES by child protective services, law enforcement agencies, and the court.
+Healthcare providers may refer to CARES after consulting with CARES medical staff.
 Referrals cannot be taken directly from parents, counselors, attorneys, or others.
 Such concerns will be directed to Child Protective Services or law enforcement agencies.